dravidjoseph/EECS_448_project01/README.md

 Jinuk was responsible for the Timer functionality.
 Using the clock.js as a base for his implementation, he managed to create a fully-functioning timer tab.

 Richard was responsible for date/time functionality, creating the initial architecture for displaying the correct day of the week.
+He also worked on the UML diagrams that were required for the project.

 ##Challenges